First Minister of Scotland: Cabinet appointments

+Accountability to parliament

 The first minister is responsible to the Scottish Parliament for their actions and the actions of the overall Scottish Government.
 MSPs can scrutinise the activities of the first minister and their Cabinet by tabling written questions or by asking oral questions in the Scottish Parliament.
 Direct questioning of the first minister takes place at First Minister's Questions (FMQs) each Thursday at noon when Parliament is sitting.
 The 30-minute session enables MSPs to ask questions of the first minister, on any issue.
 The leaders of the largest opposition parties have an allocation of questions and are allowed to question the first minister each week.
 Opposition leaders normally ask an opening question to the first minister, relating to their meeting with the Scottish Cabinet, or when they next expect to meet the Prime Minister, and then follow this up by asking a supplementary question on an issue of their choosing.

 In addition to direct questioning, the first minister is also able to deliver oral statements to the Scottish Parliament chamber, after which members are invited to question the first minister on the substance of the statement.
 For example, at the beginning of each parliamentary term, the first minister normally delivers a statement, setting out the legislative programme of the Government, or a statement of government priorities over the forthcoming term.

+International and foreign relations

+Foreign policy

+Whilst foreign policy remains a reserved matter, the Scottish Government, and the First Minister, are able to promote the economy of the country and Scottish interests internationally and encourage foreign businesses, international devolved, regional and central governments to invest in Scotland.

+Whilst the first minister usually undertakes a number of international visits to promote Scotland, international relations, European and Commonwealth relations are also included within the portfolios of the Cabinet Secretary for Culture, Tourism and External Affairs (responsible for international development) and the Minister for International Development and Europe (responsible for European Union relations and international relations).

+Overall accountability for intergovernmental relations is the responsibility of the First Minister.